Ahmed-coder143/Python/README.md

 **Sum-of-digits.py**
 This Python program takes a user-input integer and calculates the sum of its individual digits using a while loop.
 It iteratively extracts the last digit of the number and adds it to a running sum until there are no more digits left.
 Finally, it prints the calculated sum.

+**Calculate-sum-using-range.py**
+This Python program prompts the user to enter an integer, and then calculates the sum of all integers from 1 to the entered number (inclusive).
+It utilizes a for loop to iterate through the range of numbers and accumulates the sum in the variable sum_num.
+Finally, it prints the total sum.

 **Length-count.py**
 The user to enter a numerical input.
 It then calculates and displays the length of the input using the len function.
 This concise Python program offers a quick way to determine the number of characters in the user's input, providing insight into the length of the entered value.